-We provide legal advice.
-We do not advise on commercial, financial or other non-legal matters.
+We provide legal advice on New Zealand law.
+We do not advise on foreign law, or commercial, financial or other non-legal matters.
 We are not responsible for advising you as to taxation issues, unless you specifically request us to do so.

 Our duty of care is to our client named in the engagement letter.
-We do not owe any duty of care or liability to any other person.
-Further, you must not disclose or distribute our advice to any person (other than your other advisers or as may be required by law), and no such person may rely on our advice, without our prior written consent.
+We do not owe any duty of care to any other person.
+You must not disclose or distribute our advice to any person (other than your other advisers or as may be required by law), and no such person may rely on our advice, without our prior written consent.

 Where you are a company or other corporate or unincorporated entity, we act only for you.
-We do not act for your shareholders, directors or members unless we agree otherwise.
+We do not act for your shareholders, directors, or members unless we otherwise agree.

 Conflicts of interest

 We have procedures to deal with issues that arise if the interests of two or more clients conflict.
-If a conflict arises, we will advise you of this and follow the requirements and procedures set out in the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society ("NZLS Rules").
+We will let you know if a legal conflict arises and we will follow the requirements and procedures set out in the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society ("NZLS Rules").
 Where there is no legal conflict, we may accept instructions from other clients or potential clients working in the same or competing markets and whose commercial interests conflict with yours.

 Fees, office expenses and disbursements

-If we agree a fixed fee and the scope of the work increases beyond the basis on which you originally instructed us, it will be carried out at the normal hourly rates of the lawyers or legal executives involved unless another arrangement is agreed.
+If we agree a fixed fee and the scope of work increases beyond the basis on which you originally instructed us, it will be carried out at the normal hourly rates of the personnel involved unless another arrangement is agreed.